Connecting People for Fun and Profit with Minimal Effort

 The difference is that influencers have a real audience while self-promoters just interrupt you and push their message into your face.

-A good connector also finds those people who have some influence but are approachable.
+Connectors also find approachable people who have some influence.
 Otherwise it doesn’t make sense connecting with them if all their recommendations are dead ends.

 Thus such lists are not helpful, I do not even read them anymore, I just see that they are just another list of the top dogs I already know.
 They only make sense in case you are satisfies with the status of the follower.